 Once you have obtained the compression point, the rescuer places the heel of their hand on this point, with the fingers parallel to the ribs and preferably slightly raised; so that pressure will not be exerted directly on the ribs.
 The rescuer places their hand securely on top of the first.
 All pressure is exerted through the heel of the bottom hand and the rescuers body weight is the compressing force.
 Therefore, the rescuer's shoulder should be vertically over the sternum and the compressing arm kept straight.
-Casualties requiring chest compressions should be placed supine on a firm surface (e.g. backboard or floor) before chest compressions to optimize the effectiveness of compression and relaxation.
+Casualties requiring chest compressions should be placed supine on a firm surface (e.g. backboard or floor) before chest compressions to optimize the effectiveness of compressions.
+Compressions should by rhythmic with equal time for compression and relaxation.
 The rescuer must avoid either rocking backwards and forwards or using thumps and quick jabs.
 Rescuers should allow for complete recoil of the chest after each compression.